Eventual-Inc/daft-launcher/docs/book/src/example.md

 ```

 So at this point, you should have a working python project.

-You should also have the actual daft-launcher CLI tool installed as well.
+You should also have the daft launcher CLI tool installed as well.
-In fact, if you run `daft --version`, you should see the version of the CLI tool printed to the screen.
+You can verify this by running `daft --version`, which should return the latest version of daft launcher which is available.
-You can even try running `daft --help`; you should get some helpful output printed!
+You can even try running `daft --help` and see what commands are available.

-Other commands for daft-launcher, however, may still not work just yet.
+Other commands for daft launcher, however, may still not work just yet.
-This is because you may not have configured your aws credentials just yet.
+This is because you may not have configured your AWS credentials just yet.
 In order to do so, you can run the following:

 ```bash